Access our most recent webinar: 'Inheritance Tax & Estate Planning for Portfolio Landlords'. Watch on demand here!

 What Other Documentation Do I Need to Provide?

 For sole traders, you’ll need access to your SA302s, tax overviews, and possibly SA100s (your full tax return).
 Limited Company directors may need slightly different documents, depending on how your income is structured.
-You’ll also need your last three months’ business bank statements.
+You’ll also need your last 3 months’ business bank statements.
 A broker can advise exactly what’s required based on your setup.

 Why Should Self-Employed Applicants Use a Broker?